Ludmila Berlinskaya: The Richter years

+Paris, the festivals years

 In 1989, Ludmila Berlinskaya moved to Paris with her second husband, Anton Matalaev, first violinist in the Anton Quartet, who had just won the Grand Prix at the Concours d'Évian.
 Ludmila Berlinskaya began performing with Mstislav Rostropovich in Europe on a regular basis whilst in Paris.
 Following their first concert at the Paris Town Hall, the then mayor's wife, Mrs Chirac, offered Ludmila Berlinskaya the chance to create a festival: the Salon Musical Russe.

 Anton Matalaev and Ludmila Berlinskaya have a daughter, Macha Matalaev, born in 1991.
 Anton Matalev died in 2002.

 The 90s were a busy decade for partnerships and concert performances.
 Ludmila Berlinskaya performed recitals and chamber music in the greatest international venues such as Wigmore Hall and Barbican Hall in London, Concertgebouw in Amsterdam, Théâtre des Champs-Élysées and Salle Gaveau in Paris, the Moscow Conservatory, the Fenice in Venice, the Royal Academies of Brussels and Madrid plus a large number of festivals.

 A great specialist in chamber music, her talent has been called upon by new partners such as Gautier Capuçon, Henri Demarquette, David Geringas, Alain Meunier, Pavel Gomziakov, Philippe Muller, Dominique de Williencourt, Gérard Poulet, Sarah Nemtanu, Gérard Caussé, Jean-Marc Luisada, François-René Duchâble, Paul Meyer, the Modigliani Quartet, the Orlando Quartet, the Danel Quartet, the Fine Arts Quartet, the Saint Petersburg Quartet, the Ardeo Quartet, the Moraguès Quintet and other famous ensembles.

 Ludmila Berlinskaya is known as a great specialist in Shostakovitch music having played all his chamber music for piano with well-known partners and even rarer or more unusual pieces.

 In 2001 she founded her second Festival, "Printemps Musical à Paris", which was taking place in different venues in Paris.
 It hosted Alexandre Scriabine's Parisian creation Prométhée and for the first time in Paris after George Balanchine, Aubade by Poulenc with a dancer.

 Alongside her concert performances, Ludmila Berlinskaya has been teaching at the École Normale de Musique de Paris "Alfred Cortot" since 2006.

 In June 2009, she founded the Association Berlinsky following the death of Valentin Berlinsky on December 15, 2008.

-She performed a piano duet with her husband and French pianist Arthur Ancelle in 2011.
-Released in spring 2012 through Saphir Productions, their first album was devoted to pieces by Pyotr Ilyich Tchaikovsky and won several awards.
-The second album, devoted to Sergei Prokofiev's ballets, was released in 2014 through the Melodia record label: it's the first recording to be entirely produced and released by Melodia since the fall of the USSR.

-Ludmila Berlinskaya is the artistic co-director of a new music festival in the Loir-et-Cher, "La Clé des Portes", instigated by the Club d'Entreprises des Portes de Chambord.

-In 2016, Ludmila Berlinskaya had performed another piano duet with Arthur Ancelle playing Danse macabre of Camille Saint-Saëns in Salle Cortot of Paris.
+Piano-duo Berlinskaya-Ancelle

+In 2011, she created a piano duo with her husband and French pianist Arthur Ancelle.
+Their recordings have received multiple awards from the international press, and they are invited by both festivals (Tokyo Spring Festival, Sommets Musicaux de Gstaad, etc.) and prestigious orchestras (Saint Petersburg Philharmonic Orchestra, Freiburg Philharmonic Orchestra, etc.).

+Together, they founded the music festival “La Clé des Portes” in the enchanting setting of the Loire castles, as well as the Rungis Piano-Piano Festival [archive], entirely dedicated to the repertoire for 2 pianos and 4 hands.
+In 2022, they founded the Piano-Piano Academy intended for young people from around the world, and in 2023 they held a class specializing in piano duets at the Ecole Normale de Musique de Paris.